MSWS/NOPE/README.md

 ## Permissions / Commands
 The list of permissions and commands are listed [here](https://github.com/MSWS/NOPE/wiki/Permissions).

+## Trello
+NOPE has a Trello board where you can view known bugs, features, and changelogs.
+You can view the trello board [here](https://nope.msws.xyz/trello).

 ## Test Server
 A public NOPE Test Server is available at **MSWS.xyz**.
 Note that this server may not be up-to-date.